rajivshah3/documentation/iot/0.1/cryptocore/iota-projects/send-value-transaction.md

 3. Sign bundle with CC

-4. Add singature to bundle
+4. Add signature to bundle

 5. Do proof of work for bundle